American football: Other countries

-Further countries have also expressed interest in football to lesser degrees.
+Further countries have also expressed interest in football to a lesser degree.
 The Arab world has expressed growing interest in American football, with many countries in the region being members of IFAF Asia.
 Jordan and the United Arab Emirates, which are not members of IFAF, have established their own domestic leagues.
 Egypt established two leagues for the sport, namely the Egyptian League of American Football and the Egyptian Federation of American Football, and Saudi Arabia hosts two teams based out of Jeddah and Yanbu respectively.
 China has additionally been a target for the expansion of the sport, with the Mainland being the home of the Chinese National Football League as well as a growing audience of Super Bowl watchers.
 Three franchises are also based out of Hong Kong, which prior to the COVID-19 pandemic regularly played mainland teams.
 NFL games average 900,000 viewers in China, though the league has cited logistical challenges which would prevent teams from playing games akin to abroad games in European countries.